-- 1. Visit thebalance.com and read the article "Best Online Personal Finance Software Apps" for information on how to manage and save money with different apps. - 2.
-Visit the product review website Top Ten Reviews and read the article "Best Personal Finance Software of 2018" to find personal financial software favourites that are reasonably priced.
+1. Read Amber Mac's The best financial apps for Canadians in 2024 for information on how to manage and save money with different apps.
+2. Read the article "Best Personal Finance and Budgeting Apps of 2024" to find personal finance and budgeting app favourites that are reasonably priced.

-- 1. Personal finance software provides convenience and skill for collecting, classifying, sorting, reporting, and securing financial data to better assess you current situation.
+- Personal finance software provides convenience and skill for collecting, classifying, sorting, reporting, and securing financial data to better assess you current situation.

-- 2. To help you better evaluate your choices, personal finance software provides calculations for projecting information such as the following:
+- To help you better evaluate your choices, personal finance software provides calculations for projecting information such as the following:

-- · Education savings
+- Education savings

-- · Retirement savings
+- Retirement savings

-- · Debt repayment
+- Debt repayment

 - Mortgage repayment

 - Income and expense budgeting

-- 1. Explore free online resources for developing and comparing baseline personal financial statements.
+- Explore free online resources for developing and comparing baseline personal financial statements.
 One good resource is a blog from Money Musings called "It's Your Money".
 View the post "The Worth of Net Worth."
-This site also explains how and where to find the tables you need for accurate and complete income statements and balance sheets. - 2.
-Compare and contrast the features of popular personal financial planning software at the following websites: Mint.com, www.quicken.com/canada, and Moneydance.com.
+This site also explains how and where to find the tables you need for accurate and complete income statements and balance sheets. - Compare and contrast the features of popular personal financial planning software.
 Record your findings in your personal finance journal.
 Which software, if any, would be your first choice, and why?
 Share your experience and views with others taking this course. - 3.
 The Financial Consumer Agency of Canada explains the key components of financial planning in Module 11: Financial planning of its Financial Toolkit.
 What goes into a financial plan?
 What aspects of financial planning do you already have in place?
 What aspects of financial planning should you consider next?